-Botanicals must rely largely on its own market research to forecast sales as detailed forecasts are not generally obtainable from other sources at this early stage of the medical marihuana industry in Canada.
-A failure in the demand for its products to materialize as a result of competition, technological change or other factors could have a material adverse effect on the business, results of operations and financial condition of Botanicals and the Company.
+The Company must rely largely on its own market research to forecast sales as detailed forecasts are not generally obtainable from other sources at this early stage of the legal cannabis industry in Canada.
+A failure in the demand for its products to materialize as a result of competition, technological change or other factors could have a material adverse effect on the business, financial performance or financial condition of the Company.